 ITC or in-the-canal hearing aids sit in the lower portion of the outer ear bowl making them comfortable and easy to use.
 They are visible from the outside.
 Because they’re slightly larger than CIC hearing aids, they have a longer battery life and offer additional features such as directional microphones for better understanding in noisy environments, and volume controls.
 They fit mild and moderate hearing loss.

-Invisible In-The-Canal (IIC)
+Invisible In-the-Canal (IIC) Hearing Aids

 The smallest custom style, IIC or in-the-canal hearing aids sit invisibly in or past the second bend of the ear canal.
 IIC hearing aids are specifically designed for mild to moderate hearing loss.
 Hearing specialists typically do not recommend IIC’s for elderly hearing aid wearers.

 A CIC or completely-in-canal hearing aid is simlar in appearance to the in-the-canal (IIC) hearing aid.
 The difference is that the CIC hearing aid fits just inside the aperture of the ear canal.
 The IIC hearing aid extends to the second bend of the ear canal.
-The CIC is the smallest custom hearing aid style and fits deeply and entirely within the ear canal.
+The CIC hearing aid style fits deeply and entirely within the ear canal.
 A CIC hearing aid is suitable for mild to moderate hearing loss and offers high cosmetic appeal because it’s nearly invisible when worn.
 Because the CIC is so small, the number of features is usually limited, i.e., lack of space for directional microphones.